eacooper400/SangerSeq_SNPCalling/README.md

 `Misc -> Change X's to the Left in all reads`

-5. At the other end, change all X's to the right side at the point where all sequences start to look bad (usually around 600 bp).
+5. At the other end, change all bases to X's to the right side at the point where all sequences start to look bad (usually around 600 bp).

 6. Go to `Dim -> Dim Nothing` so that it is easier to see and edit